Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **Base layers** - Gives the users the option to choose different maps to view the kitespots in.
 Only one map can be displayed at a time.

 * **Overlayer** - Gives the user the option to see cities and regions on map.
-Here both layers can be selected simultaneously.
+Both layers can be selected simultaneously and popups work.

 * **Kitespot popups with image and link** - Popup opens automatic upon selected.